Hollywood's diversity push snubs actors with disabilities

 But studies show them to be outliers, even as a diversity groundswell has benefited actors of color and African-Americans in particular — including Chadwick Boseman ("Black Panther") on the big screen, Emmy-winner Sterling K. Brown ("This Is Us") on the small one and Oscar- and Emmy-winner Viola Davis on both.
 LGBTQ performers, among them Laverne Cox, are making gains in visibility and work as well.

-More than 56 million people, or nearly 20 percent of the U.S. population, have a disability, according to a 2012 Census Bureau report.
-But in 900 films released in theaters between 2007-2016, a total of 2.7 percent of the characters with speaking parts had a disability, say researchers at the USC Annenberg School for Communication and Journalism.
+More than 56 million people — nearly 20 percent of the U.S. population — have a disability, according to a 2012 Census Bureau report.
+But in 900 films released in theaters between 2007-2016, a total of 2.7 percent of the characters with speaking parts had a disability, according to researchers at the USC Annenberg School for Communication and Journalism.

-Shows lean heavily toward conditions that aren't physically visible, so a role involving an apparent disability may go to an actor with the condition, or not.
+When disabled people are portrayed in films and on television, roles lean heavily toward conditions that aren't physically visible.
+A role involving an apparent disability may go to an actor with the condition — little person Mark Povinelli played a character with dwarfism on Amazon's "Mad Dogs" — or not.
 In "Strong," the film about a Boston Marathon bombing survivor left a double amputee, a computer-altered Jake Gyllenhaal played the part.

 That leaves performers with disabilities largely out in the cold.